nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ## Purpose

 This User Guide is meant for both warehouse workers and managers to learn how to use Simplst and the features which you can use to improve efficiency in managing your warehouse inventory and orders.
+Our guide will show you how to get started with Simplst, and introduce how to interact with Simplst using special commands.

+As a new user of Simplst, you can go through the guide in detail starting from the [quick start](#quick-start) section.
+The guide also has [explanations](#explanation-of-key-terms-or-symbols) of certain key terms which we will be using throughout the guide.

+As a seasoned user of Simplst, the [command summary](#command-summary) section would be useful to show you an overview of the commands available and how to call them.

+Lastly, the [FAQ](#faq) section will provide you with answers to questions that you might have while using Simplst.
+Otherwse, the contents page below will show all the features Simplst has to offer.

 ## Contents page
 * [Explanation of Key Terms or Symbols](#explanation-of-key-terms-or-symbols)